xat/airtar/README.md

 ### usage on the sender side:

 ```
-// by default airput transfers all files in the current directory
+// by default airtar transfers all files in the current directory
 airtar

 // this does the same